JessicaRenz/HyperLAU/README.md

 The function `plot_embedded_hypercube` is the function that plots the learned transitions pathways embedded in the full hypercube.

+The function `data_vis` is the function that plots the visualisation of the presence, absence and uncertainty in the phylogenetic input data.
+The only input parameter is the name of the input data set.

 ## Data
 In the `data` folder in this repository you can find the data sets we used in the article introducing HyperLAU.